Want to know all about tungsten light photography? We’re glad to hear it since that’s precisely what we at Peerspace have for you ahead.

 Tungsten light in filmmaking

 Tungsten was the only alternative to the sun in lighting for filmmaking for about 80 years, and it’s still popular today.
-It’s best used with celluloid versus digital filmmaking, and since celluloid is coming back into favor, so too is tungsten.
-There is even tungsten film available, and while it’s a super technical subject, it’s used to absorb certain wavelengths of light – or color – in order for the tungsten to really shine.
+It’s best with celluloid versus digital filmmaking, and since celluloid is coming back into favor, so too is tungsten.
+There is even tungsten film available, and while it’s a super technical subject, it absorbs certain wavelengths of light – or color – for the tungsten to really shine.

 One of the main advantages of using tungsten is that the alternative fancy lighting gear available is so expensive, making tungsten cheap in comparison, and it’s getting cheaper as more people splurge on high-tech options.
 Further, it’s easy to rent or otherwise acquire tungsten lighting gear when traveling to places that might not have a vast film industry – unlike trying to quickly replace a broken